geoneric/peacock/cmake/package/hpx/README.md

 -----------------------
 **Linux**

-Use the package manager to install `libhwloc-dev` and `libgoogle-perftools-dev`.
+Use the package manager to install `libhwloc-dev`, `libjemalloc-dev` and `libgoogle-perftools-dev`.

 **macOS**

 Tested with compiler installed by macports.
-Use the package manager to install `hwloc`.
+Use the package manager to install `hwloc`, `jemalloc` and `google-perftools`.